Karim Bennoui

-Karim Bennoui (born 26 January 1988), also known as "Le Chirurgien", is a French-Algerian Muay Thai kickboxer.
+Karim Bennoui (born 26 January 1988), also known as "Le Chirurgien", is an Algerian Muay Thai kickboxer.
 He is a three-time WKN super featherweight (oriental rules) champion.
 He is also a former It's Showtime -61 kg champion and ISKA -62.3 kg champion.

 Biography and career

 Biography

 Karim Bennoui was born on 26 January 1988.
 Bennoui resides in Lyon, France and trains at Gym boxing St Fons in Lyon, Saint-Fons.
 His trainer is Nasser Kacem.
 He is of Algerian descent.

 He begins Muaythai at the age of 10, with Nasser Kacem who was educator in the suburbs of Lyon.
 His younger brother, Houcine Bennoui, also practices in professional muaythai.

 Early career

 It counts 38 fights for 30 wins (including 13 by knockout), 6 defeats and 2 draws.
 Karim Bennoui fought in Muaythai and Kickboxing.

 In 2009 he became French Muay Thai Champion FMDA Class A and in 2011 at only 23 years he won the It's Showtime 61MAX world title -61 kg.

 He was scheduled to face Plynoi Por Paoin at Thai Fight: Lyon on 19 September 2012 in Lyon, France.
 The fight was cancelled, however, when Plynoi suffered a knockout loss against Hiroki Ishii in Japan four days before.